philiparvidsson/P-Programming-Language/README.md

 ## What is the P (SUCC / PRED) programming language and plang?

-Use **plang** to experiment with algorithms written in P - a theoretical language used during the undergraduate courses in computer science.
+P is a theoretical, trivial programming language usually introduced to the students during the introductory undergraduate courses in computer science.
+Although the language is extremely simple, it is still [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), which means that anything calculable *can* be calculated with a P program.

+The **plang** compiler was a pastime project of mine when I wanted to learn how to build a compiler from scratch to understand the intricacies of programming language parsing (i.e. lexing, parsing, AST optimization and code generation) better as well as provide a simpler way of testing and debugging algorithms written in P (as part of school assignments).
+You may use plang to test your algorithms written in P or, if you're interested in developing your own compiler or programming language, use the compiler source code as a source inspiration and way of reasoning about the problem.

 Unfortunately, the documentation and source comments are entirely in Swedish.
 Interested in a translation?
 Drop me a message!

-Don't forget to take a look at the examples!
-Anything calculable can be done in P since it's turing complete - a good (and somewhat amazing!) example of this is the [cosine calculator](plang/examples/cos.p) (using [Taylor series](https://en.wikipedia.org/wiki/Taylor_series)).
+*Don't forget to take a look at the examples!
+Anything calculable can be done in P since it's turing complete - a good (and somewhat amazing!) example of this is the [cosine calculator](plang/examples/cos.p) (using [Taylor series](https://en.wikipedia.org/wiki/Taylor_series)).*

 **Features:**

+* Syntax error checking
-* Abstract Syntax Tree generation
+* Abstract syntax tree generation
-* Virtual Machine for running and debugging P programs
+* Virtual machine for running and debugging P programs—stepping through the source code a single line at a time
-* Assembly x86 output
+* Assembly x86 code generation
-* Compilation to stand-alone executables
+* Compilation to stand-alone Windows PE-format executables (run your P programs natively!)

 <img src="plang/images/plang.png" alt="" />